Skip to content

 me.wallet["~"]("new-seed");

-Resets inheritance chain for effective secret derivation below that scope.
+Resets the inherited effective-secret chain below that scope.

 __ / -> Pointer